 To help designers,

-quality and comfort will be a strong focus of the ASHRAE 2004 Annual
+indoor air quality and comfort will be a strong focus of the ASHRAE

-Meeting technical program.
-Ninety-three technical program sessions will
+2004 Annual Meeting technical program.
+Ninety-three technical program

-be presented at the meeting, which takes place June 26-30, at the
+sessions will be presented at the meeting, which takes place June

-Gaylord Opryland Resort and Convention Center, Nashville, Tenn.
-Some 25
+26-30, at the Gaylord Opryland Resort and Convention Center, Nashville,

-sessions will focus on indoor air quality and comfort as well as
+Tenn.
+Some 25 sessions will focus on indoor air quality and comfort as

 seminar focuses on new means of controlling humidity through HVAC